Table of Contents

 The importance of ownership

 One of the most effective ways to disempower a community is to exclude it from ownership of land, businesses, and other resources.
-A 2019 study from Portland State University shows that African American, Latinx and Native American people are grossly underrepresented among the nation’s farm owner-operators.
+A 2019 study from Portland State University shows that Black, Latinx and Native American people are grossly underrepresented among the nation’s farm owner-operators.
 This disparity has its roots in the theft of land from Native communities and its transfer to white settlers, reinforced over the years by discriminatory ownership laws, separate-and-unequal support for land-grant universities serving different racial communities, and other manifestations of structural racism.